-4.8.2 Sensitive land uses will not be permitted adjacent to existing major facilities such as the airport, transportation corridors, wastewater treatment plants, waste sites and industrial and aggregate activities, if adverse effects from these facilities cannot be mitigated in accordance with the Provincial Policy Statement and the applicable provincial guidelines, standards, and procedures.
+4.8.1 Sensitive land uses will be planned and developed to avoid being located adjacent to existing major facilities such as the airport, transportation corridors, wastewater treatment plants, waste sites and industrial and aggregate activities in order to protect their long-term operation and economic role.

+4.8.2 Where avoidance is not possible, adverse effects from these facilities must be minimized and mitigated in accordance with the Provincial Planning Statement and the applicable provincial guidelines, standards, and procedures.

-4.8.3 Sensitive land uses may be considered in proximity to major facilities such as the Airport, transportation corridors, wastewater treatment plants, waste sites, industries and aggregate activities only where effective control is provided through appropriate site and building design, buffers and/or separation distances to prevent adverse effects from these facilities.
+4.8.3 Sensitive land uses may be considered in proximity to major facilities such as the Airport, transportation corridors, wastewater treatment plants, waste sites, industries and aggregate activities only where avoidance is not possible and where effective control is provided through appropriate site and building design, buffers and/or separation distances to prevent adverse effects from these facilities.